 Early History of the MacWhaddane family

 This web page shows only a small excerpt of our MacWhaddane research.
 Another 91 words (6 lines of text) covering the years 1691, 1415, 1400, 1400, 1410, 1412, 1580, 1554, 1555, 1558, 1693, 1631 and 1713 are included under the topic Early MacWhaddane History in all our PDF Extended History products and printed products wherever possible.

 MacWhaddane Spelling Variations

 Church officials and medieval scribes often spelled early surnames as they sounded.
 This practice often resulted in many spelling variations of even a single name.
 Early versions of the name MacWhaddane included: Barrett, Barret, Barett, Baret, Barratt, Barrat, Barat, Baratt, McWhadden and many more.

 Early Notables of the MacWhaddane family (pre 1700)

-Notable amongst the family up to this time was Lord of Tirawley; Patrick Barrett (died 1415), an Irishman who held religious and secular high offices in Ireland, an Augustinian Canon at Kells Priory in County Kilkenny, Bishop of Ferns (appointed 1400), concentrated bishop at Rome (1400), Lord Chancellor...
-Another 47 words (3 lines of text) are included under the topic Early MacWhaddane Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family up to this time was Lord of Tirawley; Patrick Barrett (died 1415), an Irishman who held religious and secular high offices in Ireland, an Augustinian Canon at Kells Priory in County Kilkenny, Bishop of Ferns (appointed 1400), concentrated bishop at Rome (1400), Lord Chancellor of Ireland from 1410 to 1412.

+Another 63 words (4 lines of text) are included under the topic Early MacWhaddane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacWhaddane family

 In the mid-19th century, Ireland experienced one of the worst periods in its entire history.
 During this decade in order to ease the pressure of the soil, which was actually depleted by the effects of the previous years' grain crops, landowners forced tenant farmers and peasants onto tiny plots of land that barely provided the basic sustenance a family required.
 Conditions were worsened, though, by the population of the country, which was growing fast to roughly eight million.
 So when the Great Potato Famine of the mid-1840s hit, starvation and diseases decimated the population.
 Thousands of Irish families left the country for British North America and the United States.
 The new immigrants were often accommodated either in the opening western frontiers or as cheap unskilled labor in the established centers.
 In early passenger and immigration lists there are many immigrants bearing the name MacWhaddane: Henry Barrett who settled in Virginia in 1652; Francis Barrett in Virginia in 1653; Patrick Barrett settled in Philadelphia, Pennsylvania, in 1789.
 In Newfoundland, John, of Poole, Dorset, England, settled in Bread and Cheese Cove, around 1728.